Public Safety Building and California Avenue Parking Garage Project

 The landscape plans for the new California Avenue Parking Garage and Public Safety Building projects include planting new trees around the buildings and new trees off-site at vacant locations.
 The landscape plans are aligned with Urban Forestry’s requirements to replace tree canopy.

-The California Avenue Parking Garage is scheduled to begin construction in January 2019.
+The California Avenue Parking Garage project started construction in January 2019.

 |Public Safety Building Rendering|